 Your final response

 In your response, you need to clearly explain how your decision has been made for that individual customer.
-As well as the information we’d normally expect you to write in your final response letter, you should also include:
+As well as the information we’d normally expect you to write in your final response letter, you should include:

 - details of the customer’s circumstances at the time of sale